 Term Definition Extension officer An extension officers are intermediaries between research and farmers.
 They operate as facilitators and communicators, helping farmers in their decision-making and ensuring that appropriate knowledge is implemented to obtain the best results.
 Hazardous substance A substance governed by the Hazardous Substances Act, 1973 (Act No. 15 of 1973) as well as the Hazardous Chemical and Substances Regulations, 1995.
-Herbicides Herbicides are a type of pesticide, specifically a substance that is toxic to plants, which is used to destroy unwanted vegetation.
-Heritage resource In terms of the National Heritage Resources Act, 1999 (Act No. 25 of 1999), means all those heritage resources that are of cultural significance or other special value for present and future generations, and which are accordingly considered part of the National Estate.
+Herbicides Herbicides are a type of pesticide, specifically a substance that is toxic to plant which is used to destroy unwanted vegetation.
+Heritage resource In terms of the National Heritage Resources Act, 1999 (Act No. 25 of 1999 means any place or object of cultural significance.
 Important species Species that help define an entire ecosystem or provide a specific function within the ecosystem which cannot be duplicated by something else or which are already endangered.
 Indigenous vegetation Refers to vegetation consisting of indigenous plant species occurring naturally in an area, regardless of the level of alien infestation and where the topsoil has not been lawfully disturbed during the preceding ten years.
 Intervention The main categories of intervening activities undertaken to correct or improve environmental degradation.
 Large trees Established, mature trees with a stem diameter of more than 10 cm at a height of 1.5 meter or a canopy height of more than 10 meters.
 Method statement Written submission by the project manager to the project manager in response to this EMPr setting out the equipment, materials, labour and method(s) the contractor proposes using to meet an impact management outcome or action.
+Minister The Minister of Forestry, Fisheries and the Environment.
 Non-target plant Plant species present on or around the project site that is not the target for removal and/or control.
-Pasture/soil scientists Designated specialists from the Department responsible for Agriculture who have expertise in pastures and soils Provincial coordinator The designated person within the Department responsible for Agriculture charged with managing the LandCare Programme Project Manager The designated person within the Department responsible for Agriculture who is responsible for the day to day activities of LandCare Programme Sedimentation and erosion prevention Temporary or permanent measures or devices designed to keep loose or eroded soil within a defined site boundary, preventing runoff into a watercourse and leading to water quality degradation.
+Pasture/soil scientists Designated specialists from the Department responsible for Agriculture who have expertise in pastures and soils.
+Provincial coordinator The designated person within the Department responsible for Agriculture charged with managing the LandCare Programme.
+Project Manager The designated person within the Department responsible for Agriculture who is responsible for the day to day activities of LandCare Programme.
+Sedimentation and erosion prevention Temporary or permanent measures or devices designed to keep loose or eroded soil within a defined site boundary, preventing runoff into a watercourse and leading to water quality degradation.
 Sediment controls are usually employed together with erosion controls, which are designed to prevent or minimize erosion and thus reduce the need for sediment controls.
-Sensitive area Any area that is denoted as sensitive due to its particular attributes, which could include the presence of rare or endangered vegetation, the presence of heritage resources (e.g. archaeological artefacts or graves), the presence of a unique
+Sensitive area Any area that is denoted as sensitive due to its particular attributes, which cou include the presence of rare or endangered vegetation, the presence of heritage resources (e.g. archaeological artefacts or graves), the presence of a unique